jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 # Introduction

-The network operators are increasingly deploying the Resource Public Key Infrastructure (RPKI, [@!RFC6480]) to secure inter-domain routing ([@RFC4271]) on the internet.
+The network operators are increasingly deploying the Resource Public Key Infrastructure (RPKI) [@!RFC6480] to secure inter-domain routing [@RFC4271] on the internet.
 RPKI enables Internet Number Resource (INR) holders to cryptographically assert about their registered IP addresses and autonomous system numbers to prevent route hijacks and leaks.
 To that end, RPKI defines the following profiles:

-* Route Origin Authorization (ROA, [@!RFC9582]) where a Classless Inter-Domain Routing (CIDR, [@!RFC1519]) address block holder cryptographically asserts about the origin autonomous system (AS, [@RFC4271]) for routing that CIDR address block.
+* Route Origin Authorization (ROA) [@!RFC9582] where a Classless Inter-Domain Routing (CIDR) [@!RFC1519] address block holder cryptographically asserts about the origin autonomous system (AS) [@RFC4271] for routing that CIDR address block.
-* Autonomous System Provider Authorization (ASPA, [@!I-D.ietf-sidrops-aspa-profile]) where an autonomous system number (ASN, [@!RFC5396]) holder cryptographically asserts about the provider ASes for that ASN.
+* Autonomous System Provider Authorization (ASPA) [@!I-D.ietf-sidrops-aspa-profile] where an autonomous system number (ASN) [@!RFC5396] holder cryptographically asserts about the provider ASes for that ASN.
-* X.509 Resource Certificate ([@!RFC6487]) where the issuer grants the subject a right-of-use for the listed IP addresses and/or autonomous system numbers.
+* X.509 Resource Certificate [@!RFC6487] where the issuer grants the subject a right-of-use for the listed IP addresses and/or autonomous system numbers.

 This document defines a new RDAP extension with identifier "rpki1", for accessing the RPKI registration data in the